valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-backend-libraries.md

 * **FormFieldDataResolver `get` method**

   The method `get(String documentDefinitionName, UUID documentId, String... varNames)` was deprecated and \
-  is replaced with `get(String documentDefinitionName, UUID documentId, JsonNode formDefinition, String... varNames)`.
+  is replaced with `get(DataResolvingContext dataResolvingContext, String... varNames)`.

 * **Deprecation2**